pypy/pypy.org/posts/2022/03/how-is-pypy-tested.rst

 These tests can be run on top of any Python 2 implementation, either CPython or PyPy.
 We can then test and debug the internals of the PyPy interpreter using familiar tools like indeed pytest and the Python debuggers.
+They can be run, because all the involved code like the tests and the class ``W_IntObject`` are just completely regular Python 2 classes that behave in the regular way when run on top of a Python interpreter.

 In CPython, these tests don't really have an equivalent.
-They would correspond to tests that are written in C and that can access test the logic of all the C functions of CPython that execute certain functionality, accessing the internals of C structs in the process.
+They would correspond to tests that are written in C and that can access test the logic of all the C functions of CPython that execute certain functionality, accessing the internals of C structs in the process. `¹`_

 Application-Level Tests